jozzdart/mono/mono/README.md

 ## Custom tasks (custom commands)

 You can define reusable tasks under `tasks` in `mono.yaml` or `monocfg/tasks.yaml`.
 These are merged, with `monocfg/tasks.yaml` taking precedence.
 The built-in `exec` plugin lets you run shell commands in each target package.
+Tasks are runnable as top-level commands: `mono <task> [targets]`.

 Example (`monocfg/tasks.yaml`):